Relintai/pandemonium_engine_docs/tutorials/math/vector_math.md

 ```

+Warning:
-.. warning:: Because normalization involves dividing by the vector's length,
+ Because normalization involves dividing by the vector's length,
              you cannot normalize a vector of length `0`.
 Attempting to
              do so will result in an error.